New Zealand Police

 - communicating with police (includes ways to report crime, options for non-English speakers, and how to contact police in your communities)

 - driving in New Zealand

 This information is available in English, as well as in Arabic, Chinese, Farsi, German, Hindi, Japanese, Korean, Somali, Spanish, Thai and Vietnamese.

 Police Ethnic Safety Patrols

-To get a gun licence you’ll need to pass the firearms test operated by the Police, and provide the personal identification and referrals they need.
+Owning and using firearms in New Zealand is managed by the New Zealand Police.
+To get a gun licence you need to pass the firearms test operated by the Police and provide the personal identification and referrals they need.

 Complaints, comments, compliments